AngrySnout/SauerTracker/README.md

 npm run-script build
 # And start it
 npm start
-# This starts it using *forever*, so it restarts automatically when it crashes.
+# This starts it using forever, so it restarts automatically when it crashes.
 # You can manually restart it
 npm restart
 # Or shut it down